 When a vehicle hits a pedestrian, the result can be devastating.
 If you survive the impact, you could end up with serious injuries.
 But you might not need to face the financial burden alone.
-By seeking compensation, you have a chance at receiving money for your medical bills and other expenses.
+By seeking compensation, you have a chance of receiving money for your medical bills and other expenses.
 Find out what you need to do for compensation from pedestrian accidents.

 What Should You Do?

 In 2013, 66,000 pedestrians were injured in traffic accidents.
 Many of those accidents were the fault of the drivers.
 However, the victims don’t always realize they are eligible for compensation.

 If you want to receive compensation for your accident, there are a few steps you need to take.
 Follow these tips to be on your way towards compensation:

 Immediately after the accident, you should contact the police.
 When they get to the scene, they will write up a police report and document everything.
 If your request for compensation goes to court, then the police report could help your case.

 2. Document Everything

 You should also do some of your own documentation.
 Use your phone to take pictures of the vehicle, the scene of the accident, and your own visible injuries.

 If there are any witnesses, write down their names.
 They could have useful information about the accident.
 If they saw the other driver do anything wrong, then their testimony could help you receive compensation.

 After the accident, you should seek medical attention immediately.
 Even a seemingly minor injury could be serious.
 You need to see a doctor ensure that you don’t have any severe injuries.